Between Stability and Chaos: Part One (of 6)—Fanny Brice, Mother

 As for his mother, she occasionally took Brice and his sister on her theatrical tours across America before they reached school age, along with their French governess.

-On one European visit when Fanny sought a break from a crisis in her marriage, she asked a friend and actress Norma Talmadge to go with her to Paris.
+On one European visit when Fanny sought a break from a crisis in her marriage, she asked a friend and actress, Norma Talmadge, to go with her to Paris.
 Fanny also took Brice, his sister, and their governess.
 Landing in France, Fanny left her children at the dock.
 While she and Talmage headed to Paris, Brice and his sister followed their governess to her parent’s home in the country, but they lodged with her parents’ neighbors—people and a world totally alien to Brice and his sister, who were so very far from Manhattan and all they knew

 An Unusual Mother